-The Centre Harpell will be open, ONLY for refreshment needs, on June 29th and 30th, from noon to 9 p.m.
+The Centre Harpell will be open, only for refreshment needs, on August 10 to 13, from noon to 9 p.m.

 During your visit, we ask you to respect the recommendations of public health, such as wearing a mask, respecting social distancing and the disinfection of hands on your arrival.
 Only the main room and the toilets will be accessible.

-The opening hours of the municipal swimming pool will be extended until 9 p.m. on June 29th and 30th.
+The opening hours of the municipal swimming pool will be extended until 9 p.m. on August 10 to 13.
 The 8 p.m. to 9 p.m. time slot will be open to everyone, with no reservation required.

 See the swimming pool schedule